OmarIsmail11/FlowChart-App-Using-Cpp/README.md

 # FLowChart windows application Using c++

 ## Overview
-This C++ project is a flowchart application that allows users to create, edit, and visualize flowcharts.
+This C++ which was college project is a flowchart application that allows users to create, edit, and visualize flowcharts.
 It provides a user-friendly interface for designing and analyzing processes through flowchart diagrams.

 ## Project Structure